dionnys/azure-sdk-for-python/eng/common/scripts/job-matrix/README.md

 off the base matrix.
 Both `include` and `exclude` take an array of matrix values.
 Typically each value will be a single combination, but `include/exclude` keys also support the cross-product matrix definition syntax of the base matrix.
+For details on the matrix generation support, see `Matrix JSON config fields` section for `include`.

 Include and exclude are parsed fully.
 So if a sparse matrix is called for, a sparse version of the base matrix will be generated, but the full matrix of both include and exclude will be processed.